New details in Uber shooting revealed in probable cause statement

 As Hancock left the courtroom, his family yelled I love you multiple times.
 It was their first time seeing Hancock since he was put behind bars.

-FOX31 continues to try and tell the victim’s side.
-The Kim family has said they don’t want to go on camera.
+The Kim family has said they don't want to go on camera.
 A friend of the family describes Kim as a kind and respectful man.
 They are all looking for answers.AlertMe